aelbuni/droply-js/README.md

 - Upload the wrong file?
 Droply can delete what your mistaken file.
 - Limit your users to a specific file type, size limit, number of files, image dimensions, or write your own custom validator.

-#HOW CAN DROPLY FIT INTO YOUR PHP PROJECT ?
+## How can Droply fit into your PHP Project ?

 Droply provides a simple backend PHP processing class that enable you to integrate this plugin to any PHP framework easily.